Adiugare/Single_port_ram/README.md

 # Single_port_ram
-This project implements a 4x16 Synchronous Single-Port RAM in Verilog along with its testbench.
+This implements a 4x16 Synchronous Single-Port RAM in Verilog along with its testbench.
 The RAM is synchronous, meaning all operations (read and write) are triggered on the positive edge of the clock.

 Module: sync_ram